Learn about the hybrid work program and resources available for staff at UBC.

 Considerations and tips for hybrid working

-Where changes are required, it is preferable for either a supervisor or an employee to provide notice in advance of changing or ending the arrangement.
+Where changes are required, it is preferable for either a supervisor or an employee to provide notice in advance of changing or ending the agreement.
 If you wish to increase or decrease your hours of remote work, you will need to first have a conversation with your supervisor and come to an agreement.
 The Hybrid Work Agreement in Workday may need to be updated.

 You or your supervisor must provide appropriate notice if either wish to end a hybrid work agreement.
 Notice should ideally be at least two weeks to ensure there is enough time to make agreements for you to be in the workplace on an increased or full-time basis.
 The notice period can be amended based on mutual agreement and operational considerations.